msgpo/standardfile.github.io/doc/spec.md

 1. User chooses "Export" option on client A, which is paired with server A.
 2. Client produces JSON file with all items unencrypted.
 3. User uploads JSON file with client B paired with Server B.
 4. Client B iterates over items and encrypts the content of each of them locally.
-(Sharing exceptions apply, see Sharing.)
 5. Client B sends items (with encrypted item content) data to server B as normal POST request to `/items`.

 <h1><a id='encryption'></a>Encryption</h1>